pukoarmin/ASDfR/ros2_ws/ros2_ws/src/unit_test/readme.txt

 rqt
 From the drop down menu, select Plugins-> Visulization -> Image View (sometimes you need to refresh and then select the topic)

-Show that the system works as regularly written as part of an assignment task, means that you design, run, and report on some tests to make clear that the system does what you specify it should do.

-When the light is moved to all corners, it can be seen that the light cog is correctly mapped to the min and max values of span and tilt angles.
-This indicates that the setpoint is correctly computed.